 To be fair you have to ask why those friendly folks at Swisher Sweet would want to bother to shrink your balls?
 Well, they don’t actually.
 They don’t care about your balls, or the kids you may want to make someday with those balls.
 All they’re doing is spraying their tobacco fields with chemicals that kill off the bugs more effectively by shrinking adult bug balls so they can’t have baby bugs.
 It’s a new way of controlling bugs, and they will tell you they have to do it.
 You just can’t kill bugs with pure poisons anymore – they’ve gotten resistant.
 But their little balls are vulnerable as hell, and that’s what these chemicals are designed to attack and destroy, so you add chemicals like Carbendazim to your chemical cocktail and wham – no bugs, and a lot more valuable tobacco per acre.

-OK, bugs don’t have balls, not little ones hanging on the outside anyway, but they do have male reproductive organs and those are what Carbendazim targets.
+OK, bugs don’t have balls, not little ones hanging on the outside anyway, but they do have male reproductive organs and those bug equivalents of your precious balls are what Carbendazim is designed to attack and destroy.

 OK, this has all been trash talk.
 Now I’m going to assume that you understand regular English and basic science.
 I’m also going to assume that if you’ve read this far maybe you’re ready for some straight talk, and that you may, secretly even, be starting to give a shit.
 So here’s just a taste of the straight science behind your shrinking balls in regular English, with links for you to follow and make up your own mind what you’re going to do about it.